Walt Houston

-Loren Walter Houston (born October 26, 1932) is a former American football guard in the National Football League for the Washington Redskins.
+Loren Walter Houston (born October 26, 1932) is an American former professional football player who was a guard for the Washington Redskins of the National Football League (NFL).
 He graduated from Massillon Washington High School after twice being on Ohio-state championship teams.
-His senior-year team in 1950, quarterbacked by classmate Don James, was rated the no. 1 high school team in the United States.
-Houston went on to play college football at University of Miami and Purdue University and was drafted in 26th round of the 1955 NFL Draft.
+His senior-year team in 1950, quarterbacked by classmate Don James, was rated the No. 1 high school team in the United States.
+Houston went on to play college football for the Miami Hurricanes and Purdue Boilermakers.
+He was selected in 26th round of the 1955 NFL draft.